What Would a 'Smart' Digital Workplace Look Like?

 It is easy to imagine how these four factors might be managed to great effect in a typical business environment.
 But that is a very limited view of how a digital product manager’s perspective could impact a workplace.
 Picture miners working in a mine, people who are not typically considered part of an IT-managed work environment.
 But with the addition of smart wearables such as jackets and helmets, smart IoT sensors, and more, we can as effectively manage these non-traditional spaces as we would any office environment.
 In some regards, the changing chemical composition of the air in the mine is no different than the slowing of an executive’s CPU.
 By intelligently reacting to change and striving to maintain a great user experience for employees, we create better, more productive workplaces.

 About the Author

-Kalyan “KK” Kumar is the corporate vice president & CTO, IT services of HCL Technologies and the company’s business line leader for Global Cloud Native Services and DRYiCE products and platforms.
-He also leads the Service Line for Global Infrastructure Services.
+Kalyan “KK” Kumar is the corporate vice president & CTO, IT services of HCL Technologies and the company’s business line leader for Digital Foundation (Infra & Platform Modernization, Hybrid Cloud, Digital Workplace, Enterprise Networking & Telco Cloud, Integrated IT Ops) & the DRYiCE.AI Software Division.